 |MARCUS ROBERTS (piano)||RODNEY JORDAN (bass)||JASON MARSALIS (drums)|

-In a 2014 issue of Jazz Times, Michael West wrote of Marcus Roberts: “His combination of talent, ambition, discipline, stylistic openness and resourcefulness suggest that he is a remarkable musician—perhaps even a Phenomenon…” According to Roberts, however, he is just honored to be a part of a phenomenal trio—one that is grounded in his long-term musical partnership with drummer Jason Marsalis (who took over the drum chair in 1994) combined with the gifted musicianship of bassist Rodney Jordon, whose profound musical intelligence has left its mark on the trio since joining the group in 2009.
+“His combination of talent, ambition, discipline, stylistic openness and resourcefulness suggest that he is a remarkable musician—perhaps even a Phenomenon…”, writes Michael West (Jazz Times) of Marcus Roberts.
+According to Roberts, however, he is just honored to be a part of a phenomenal trio—one that is grounded in his long-term musical partnership with drummer Jason Marsalis (who took over the drum chair in 1994) combined with the gifted musicianship of bassist Rodney Jordon, whose profound musical intelligence has left its mark on the trio since joining the group in 2009.

 The Marcus Roberts Trio is known for its virtuosic style and entirely new approach to jazz trio performance.
 While most jazz trios have the piano front and center, all members of the Marcus Roberts Trio share equally in shaping the direction of the music by changing its tempo, mood, texture, or form at any time.
 And they do this with lightning quick musical reflexes and creative imaginations.
 The trio is known for having almost telepathic communication on the stage.
 And more than a few concert goers have been heard to say that it sounds like a lot more than three people up there on the stage!